In the beginning were printed books.

 If that is all that counts, then you can also go window shopping for the same satisfaction.

-- Good for all ages: If you want to heed the specialists’ advice not to allow your children to spend too much time with technology at a tender age, then printed books represent an option.
+- Good for all ages: Specialists’ advice not to allow your children to spend too much time with technology at a tender age.
+Heeding that advice makes printed books represent an option.
 Anyway your child would have to take their printed books with them to school.

 If we consider elderly people, the truth is that not all of them are computer literate.
 So, your grandparents may have a hell of a time trying to understand all the tech words associated with eBooks.
-They can’t download one and read it on an e-reader.
+They can’t download one.
+And they can’t read it on an e-reader either.
 They would therefore prefer their good old printed books.

 - Easy to understand: Understandability is another questionable advantage of printed books.